SampleEnvironment/SECoP/rfcs/RFC-001-RFC-process.rst

 If you never used GitHub/Need Help
 ==================================

-This process is mostly intended for the core team, if you e.g. don't know how to use GitHub, but have an awesome idea for SECoP, just contact us at EMAIL-HERE and one of us will get back to you to help you with this process.
+The process involving GitHub is mostly intended for the core team, if you e.g. don't know how to use it, but have an awesome idea for SECoP, just make your proposal using the template and contact us at EMAIL-HERE.
+One of the core team will get back to you to help you with this process.